Cameras

 - For a security dashboard, use a dedicated page with multi-cam tiles covering all your cameras.

-Add a camera entity in the editor, resize the tile, and you’re done.
-Camera settings — stream mode, refresh rates, swipe sensitivity, and Loop Cameras — are under Settings → Camera.
+Add a camera entity in the editor, resize the tile, and you’re done — snapshots work on every tier; opening the full-screen live stream is a Pro feature (Camera Live Streaming).
+Camera settings — stream settings, refresh rates, refresh on page open, swipe sensitivity, and Loop Cameras — are under Settings → Camera Settings.